Robust algorithms with polynomial loss for near-unanimity CSPs: Overview of the proof of Theorem (2)

 We then identify a set ${\cal C}_v\subseteq \calC'$ of constraints that we conservatively label as violated.
 This set includes all constraints in $\calC'$ except those belonging to one of the following 4 groups: \begin{enumerate} \item disjunction constraints $(x = a) \vee (y = b)$ with $x, y \in {\cal V}_1$ and $a\in D_x$, $b\in D_y$; \item UG constraints $x = \pi (y)$ with $x, y \in {\cal V}_1$ and $D_x = \pi(D_y)$; \item UG constraints $x = \pi (y)$ with $x, y \in {\cal V}_2$; \item unary constraints $x \in P$ with $x\in{\cal V}_2$. \end{enumerate} Our construction of sets $\VV{0}$, $\VV{1}$, and $\VV{2}$, which is based on randomized threshold rounding, ensures that the expected total weight of constraints in ${\cal C}_v$ is $O(\eps)$ (see Lemma~\ref{lem:preproc-violated}).

-The constraints from the 4 groups above naturally form two disjoint sub-instances of $\calI$: $\calI_1$ (groups 1 and 2) on the set of variables $\VV{1}$, and $\calI_2$ (groups 3 and 4) on $\VV{2}$.
+The constraints from the 4 groups above naturally form two disjoint sub-ins\-tan\-ces of $\calI$: $\calI_1$ (groups 1 and 2) on the set of variables $\VV{1}$, and $\calI_2$ (groups 3 and 4) on $\VV{2}$.
 We treat these instances independently as described below.